-Many pet parents are choosing to fuel their dogs with more fat and protein and less carbohydrates since carbs are inflammatory & unnecessary for carnivorous canines
+Many pet parents choose to fuel their dogs with more fat and protein and less carbohydrates, since carbs = inflammatory & unnecessary for carnivorous canines

 Grain-free dog food does not automatically mean low-carb dog food.
 Sometimes, grain-free food can have a higher amount of carbs than other dog foods.

 low carb dog food